quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints can use packets sent during the handshake to test for Explicit Congestion Notification (ECN) support; see {{ecn}}.
-An endpoint validates support for Explicit Congestion Notification (ECN) by observing whether the ACK frames acknowledging the first packets it sends carry ECN counts, as described in {{ecn-validation}}.
+An endpoint validates support for ECN by observing whether the ACK frames acknowledging the first packets it sends carry ECN counts, as described in {{ecn-validation}}.

 Endpoints MUST explicitly negotiate an application protocol.
 This avoids situations where there is a disagreement about the protocol that is in use.